Page 5: Design - Adding Points

 Load data on mobile device: the path for the tab-delimited text file when a project is opened on the mobile device should be \Path\Filename.txt.
 On Android devices, the \My Documents\Filename.txt is treated as /sdcard/Filename.txt, thus both Windows Mobile and Android mobile devices can be served with the same \My Documents\Filename.txt in project design.
 The UltraDrop point is effectively data sharing when Dynamic Data is used.
 On the mobile device if the content of the nominated text file is changed, closing and re-opening the project will present the new data set.
 The .txt files need to be transferred to the mobile device, either via ActiveSync from My Documents with standard sync, or via a File point (see page 4) and saved to My Documents (\sdcard\)on the mobile device.
 The Dynamic Data .txt files aren't attached to or imbedded in the UltraDrop, they are referenced by it.

-Output manages the HTML product.
-In Android the 'Save in Folder' default \ saves to a MobileData folder in main sd card.
-In Apple iOS the 'Save in Folder' default \ is used.
-In Windows Mobile the Output may require specification of Save in Folder, for example \My Documents.
-Filename or naming pattern is %uuid%.htm by default being the session identification.
-However, using %PointIDName%.htm to dynamically name files from session data may be more informative, where point ID Name is the name of the point; for example %Customer% %OrderNumber%.htm .
+Output filename provides opportunity for dynamic naming of the PDF or HTML file.
+The Filename or naming pattern is %uuid%.htm/pdf by default being the session identification.
+However, using %PointIDName%.htm/PDF to dynamically name files from session data may be more informative, where point ID Name is the name of the point; for example %Customer% %OrderNumber%.htm/PDF.

-The control Use non-standard printing is an alternative that will invoke the web browser print process if appropriate print drivers are installed.
+The control Use non-standard printing is an alternative that will invoke the web browser print process on Windows 10 tablets.

 Incrementor enables point values to be incremented with opening of a new session.
 This function is useful where numbers for invoices, samples, tracking etc need to be generated in the field on the mobile device.